-To request a change in registration prior to the start of classes, a "Course Change Request" form should be submitted by the student to the academic office.
+To request a change in registration after the start of classes, a "Course Change Request" form should be submitted by the student to the Registrar.
 An advisor's signature is required to drop and/or add courses after the start of classes.
 If the advisor is not available, the student should contact the academic office.
 Courses dropped by the drop deadline will not appear on the student's grade report or permanent record.